How many of your new users churn on day 1?

 - And much more!

-By investing time and resources into onboarding, your customers will be more likely to understand how to derive value from your product, meaning that you will:
+By investing time and resources into user onboarding, your customers will be more likely to understand how to derive value from your product, meaning that you will:

 - Ensure that more users activate